UKAEA-Edge-Code/EdgeCodeRequirements/MFEM/readme.md

 MFEM only seems to support up to 3 dimensions.
 It does not look like velocity space is supported.

+There are unit tests but no information on coverage that I can see.
+There do not appear to be integration tests.
+The examples could in principle act as regression tests but they don't appear to be run as part of CI.

+The PyMFEM bindings are fairly low-level and not entirely Pythonic.
+It's possible to end up with dangling pointers if the owner of an object gets garbage-collected, leading to segfaults.

 ## Installation

 MFEM can be installed straightforwardly with `spack`.
 Installing the